-Due to the core business of the Group has limited impact on the environment and natural resources, yet the Group endeavours to minimise the negative environmental impacts of its business operations as an ongoing commitment to corporate sustainability.
+The core business of the Group has limited impact on the environment and natural resources, yet the Group endeavours to minimise the negative environmental impacts of the Group's business operations as an ongoing commitment to corporate sustainability.
 The Group has contributed in mitigating the potential environmental impacts through adopting industrial best practices targeted at reducing natural resource consumption and developing effective environmental management.
-The Group regularly assesses the environmental risks of its businesses, adopts preventive measures to reduce potential risks, and ensures compliance with relevant laws and regulations.
+The Group regularly assesses the environmental risks of the Group's businesses, adopts preventive measures to reduce potential risks, and ensures the Group's compliance with relevant laws and regulations.
 The Group is also devoted to achieving sustainable development for generating long-term values for the community and stakeholders.